 This sounds awful, but I am so relieved to read stories of folks like me who are terrified of wasps.
 I thought that I was the biggest baby in the world (my husband adds to this emotion!) because I too am afraid to even step outside at times, and working in my gardens can be a nightmare!
 I usually work on them early in the morning or while it is raining, because then the evil little beasts are not active.
 I came here to see if the fake wasps nests actually work, and have read over and over that yes they do.
 I am willing to try anything!

 I am learning to "live with" the red wasps up to a point, and the mud dabbers don't bother me as much once I found out that they do not sting.
 But the hornets and yellow jackets - especially the yellow jackets because you don't know where their nests are until you disturb them, and then you'd better be able to outrun them!
 I hate them!
 And even though I may end up on PETA's most wanted list, if I knew of a way to kill every yellow jacket and hornet within a 10-mile radius, you can bet I'd do it!
 Anyway, just wanted to say "thanks all!" because it's nice to know that I am not the only one who is frightened.

 Wasps seem to hate warm soapy water.
 I attached a sprayer to my hose with simple dish soap in it.
 I applied some several times during the day and have successfully deterred a large nest that was visible and inside my covered porch structure.
-I have animals and plants and was reluctant to use a bunch of wasp spray.
+I was reluctant to use a bunch of wasp spray.

 I am allergic of bee stings, I see too many bees and wasps in the swimming pool.
 Is there any waterproof repellent that will keep them away from me.